-The list below highlights some of the best vetted New Zealand sites for playing Blackjack in 2017.
+The list below highlights some of the best vetted New Zealand sites for playing Online Blackjack in 2018.
 They offer a range of stakes and the option to practice for free before wagering real money.

 Online Blackjack can be played against a computerized “house” or live via webcam.
 When you play blackjack live, you face a real human dealer and share the table with other real-time players.
 It’s all real and more entertaining than any simulated experience.
 You can meet the other players and the lovely dealers who run the show.